-Communication in Cancer Care (PDQ®)
+Communication in Cancer Care (PDQ®)–Patient Version

-Good communication between patients, family caregivers, and the health care team is very important in cancer care.
+Good communication between people with cancer, their family, and the health care team is important in cancer care.

 The goals of good communication in cancer care are to: